JamieJQuinn/Lagrange/_posts/2021-01-20-analysing-ci-in-joss.md

 data/%.json:
 	python ./fetch_paper_details.py https://joss.theoj.org/papers/10.21105/joss.$* > $@
 ```
 Running `make -j4` on my 4-core laptop massively speeds up the scraping of over 1000 webpages.
-The python script loaded the url, parsed it using BeautifulSoup and extracted the title from the meta `div`
+The python script loaded the URL, parsed it using BeautifulSoup and extracted the title from the meta `div`
 ``` python
 meta = soup.find('div', class_='paper-meta')
 title = meta.h1.string
 ```
-the dates using the dateutil library
+the dates using the `dateutil` library
 ``` python
 date_spans = meta.find_all('span', class_='small')
 date_strings = [